kalycoding/image-repo/README.md

 * [Docker](https://www.docker.com/get-started)
 * Any version of Linux or Unix OS (Recommended and Optional)
+* The database is running on sqlite (for this challenge)

 ## Installation
 Make sure Docker and docker-compose is install